start

 }

-Here we are.readyIn the event throughidThe index gets the needed instances coexisted down, and then in each frame thetickEvent to get the world coordinates of an object in real time, convert them to the position of the screen, and also add the ability to change color when the user clickscolorThe effect.
-In the end, we passthis.triggerEvent, initiated communication from the component to the page, one is an event that the resource load completesassetsLoaded, one is the event that the coordinates are updatedsyncPositionsLet's see how these events are handled in the scenario's script:
+Here we are in the ready event id Index gets the required instance coexist down, and then at each frame's tickThe event takes the world coordinates of the object in real time, converts them to the position of the screen, and adds the effect of changing the color when the user clicks.Finally, we initiate communication from the component to the page via this.triggerEvent, an event that completes the resource load assetsLoaded, one is coordinate update event syncPositions.Let's see how these events are handled in the script of the scene:

 data: {